 From the beginning, CPC sold directly to the consumer through a national network of sales representatives, primarily women, who were looking for economic opportunity and flexible part-time employment.
 In 1929, CPC introduced the Avon brand in an effort to modernize its image.
 The corporation was renamed Avon Products, Inc. in 1950.
 Avon rapidly expanded into the international market during the 1950s and 1960s, principally Latin America and Europe.
 By the early 1970s, Avon International operated in sixteen countries.

-Speakers at the event will come from around the USA and Europe and discuss Avon’s activities in the United States, Brazil, and Italy, as well as its efforts to reach out to African American women and diversity its American salesforce.
-The event’s keynote will be offered by Katina Manko, who helped bring the Avon Collection to Hagley.
+Speakers at the event will came from around the USA and Europe and discuss Avon’s activities in the United States, Brazil, and Italy, as well as its efforts to reach out to African American women and diversity its American salesforce.
+The event’s keynote was offered by Katina Manko, who helped bring the Avon Collection to Hagley.
 Manko’s book, Ding Dong!
-Avon Calling!: The Women and Men of Avon Products, Incorporated will be published in June.
+Avon Calling!: The Women and Men of Avon Products, Incorporated is now available.

-The conference will be presented online.
-Each author has shared a paper relating to their presentation that those registered for the conference may view.
-Advance registration is required to view the pre-circulated papers and to participate in the conference sessions; there is no fee to register.
+The conference was presented online.
 The presenters retain full copyright of their papers and presentations.
 These materials may not be cited or quoted, or circulated for course use or any other purpose, without the express written permission of the author.
-The conference is organized by Hagley’s Center for the History of Business, Technology, and Society.
+The conference was organized by Hagley’s Center for the History of Business, Technology, and Society.

 Videos of the entire conference including the question and answer segment of each session can be viewed here.

 Friday May 7, 9 am – 12 noon EST via Zoom

 All times are Eastern Savings Time (New York)

 10:00 a.m.
 International Avon